Chandni-L5/munch_crunch_pantry/README.md

 #### Product Detail Page
 #### Shopping Cart Page
 #### Checkout Page

+**Geoapify API Integration**

+To improve the user experience during checkout, I implemented address autocomplete using the Geoapify API.
+This allows the user to start typing their address and receive suggestions to complete it quickly.
+The form fields are then automatically populated based on the selected suggestion.

+**Why?**
+- Speeds up checkout process by reducing the time taken to enter address details manually.
+- Reduces errors in address entry, leading to more accurate shipping information.
+- Enhances user experience by providing a modern and convenient feature.

+**API Integration Details**
+- I created a free account on [Geoapify](https://www.geoapify.com/) to obtain an API key for address autocomplete functionality.
+- The API key is securely stored in environment variables to prevent exposure in the codebase.
+- On the frontend the key is exposed as a JS constant making it easy to change between development and production environments.
+- The address autocomplete feature is implemented using JavaScript to interact with the Geoapify Places API
+- A non-model field called `address_search` is added to the checkout form to capture the input from the user to predict their address.
+  - As the user types, requests are sent to the Geoapify API to fetch address suggestions based on the input.
+  - When a suggestion is selected, the corresponding address components are automatically populated in the form fields.
+  - The Geoapify logic is encapsulated in a separate JavaScript static file and initialized on the checkout page only to avoid unnecessary API calls on other pages.
+- This field is not submitted to the backend, only used for frontend address prediction and population of other fields.
+- The rest of the address fields are still standard Django crispy form fields that are submitted to the backend for order processing.
+Each field can still be manually edited if needed.

 #### Order Confirmation Page
 #### User Profile Page
 #### Admin Dashboard